smelkris/techWritingDocuments/docs/source/Spotify.rst

 .. topic:: Final thoughts

     Now you should be ready to start customizing your playlists for the ultimate listening experience!
 For personalized playlists from Spotify, visit the “Home” tab on the bottom.
 To explore more genres, radios and podcasts, try visiting the “Search” tab on the bottom.
 Use your knowledge to build playlists according to your daytime activities like studying, working, exercising or relaxing.
 Distribute songs from your “Liked Songs” playlist to your desired personal playlists.
 Then, queue songs in your playlists in the order you like to hear them.
-Hopefully this tutorial has allowed you grow your passion for listening to music by keeping track of your most loved songs and helping you discover new favorites.
+Hopefully this tutorial has allowed you grow your passion for listening to music by keeping track of your most played songs and helping you discover new favorites.

-|
-        An example of using :green:`interpreted text`